snapfisher/akshack/Student/07-updaterollback.md

 	- You should verify that the MongoDB contains the FabMedical data after content-init job has completed.
 Hint:
     	- Connect to the mongodb pod
     	- Use the mongodb command `show dbs`
 	- Logs for content-init will provide the detailed logs showing whether it was able to successfully connect and add the contents to the MongoDB.
-You can use kubectl to check the logs.
+You can use kubectl (or the Azure Portal) to check the logs.

+### Rolling update
-- Perform a rolling update of content-web on your cluster to the new version of content-web
+- Next, you will need to perform a rolling update of content-web on your cluster to the new version of content-web.
+You will need to edit your deployment to incorporate the following:
+  1. You need to update the container image referenced in your deployment as specified above.
-    - **NOTE:** The new version of content-api will need to know how to reach the MongoDB server.
-You will need to pass it an environment variable named: **MONGODB_CONNECTION** set to its URL:
+  2. The new version of content-api will need to know how to reach the MongoDB server.
+You will need to pass it an environment variable named: **MONGODB_CONNECTION**, and this needs to be set the URL:  `mongodb://mongodb:27017/contentdb`
-    	- `mongodb://mongodb:27017/contentdb`
-	- Two options for updating the image used by the deployment:  1) `kubectl set image`, or 2) Edit the deployment
 - With kubectl and its watch feature you should be able to see new pods with the new version come online and the old pods terminate.
 	- At the same time, hit the front page to see when you’re on the new version by refreshing constantly until you see the conference dates updated to 2019.
 - Now we are going to roll back this update.
 	- Again, this is done from the command-line using a (different) kubectl command.
 	- Confirm that we are back to the original version of the app by checking that the conference dates are back to 2017.
+### Blue-Green Deployment
 - Perform the update again, this time using the blue/green deployment methodology.
 	- This time make sure you update BOTH content-web and content-api.
 	- You will need a separate deployment file using different tags.